jometzg/logic-app-demos/deployments-using-actions.md

 ![alt text](./images/file-structure-3.png "File structure")

 These reference connections:

 ![alt text](./images/logic-connections.png "Connections")

-which reference an App Setting
+which references an App Setting

 ![alt text](./images/logic-blob-connection-app-setting.png "App Setting")

+### Steps in GitHub Action
 Firstly use an action to copy the files to a known place *output* for the zip deploy step:
 ```
  - name: Create project folder